CHAPTER THREE: 3710

 In the event of an employee's death, payment is made to his or her estate.

-The effective date of the employee’s separation is the last day on which he or she reports to work for the university, unless the Assistant Vice President (AVP) for Human Resources or designee has approved a written request for alternative termination arrangements that are in the best interests of the university.
+The effective date of the employee's separation is the last day on which he or she reports to work for the university, unless Human Resources has approved a written request for alternative termination arrangements that are in the best interests of the university. [ed.
+7-16]

 In the event that an academic administrator transitions from a position eligible for annual leave to a faculty position in which annual leave does not accrue, balances should be exhausted prior to the start of the new appointment.
 Leave balances that cannot be used will be carried forward.
 If not used, the balance of unused annual leave will be paid at the time of separation of all State of Idaho service.
-Carry forward of annual leave balances exceeding eighty (80) hours must be approved in advance by the AVP for Human Resources, or designee.
+Carry forward of annual leave balances exceeding eighty (80) hours must be approved in advance by Human Resources. [ed.
+7-16]

 B-10.
 Any individual, regardless of type of appointment, with an annual leave balance who transfers or who is reassigned to another unit within the university may be required to exhaust all existing annual leave prior to starting the new assignment.